 Financing innovations will have a huge role to play in accelerating the deployment of these climate solutions.
 According to the IPCC, “Investments in low-carbon energy technologies and energy efficiency would need to approximately double in the next 20 years” to put the world on course for 1.5°C. Similarly, the IEA says “it will be vital to unlock new sources of finance, building on recent innovations” to improve the energy performance of new as well as existing buildings.

-Enabling everyday people to prosper from climate solutions has been a core part of Mosaic’s mission from day one.
+Enabling everyday people to prosper from climate change solutions has been a core part of Mosaic’s mission from day one.
 We’re already a leader in home solar loan financing, and now we’re connecting homeowners to fast, simple loan financing for roofing, windows, HVAC, and other home improvements that are essential to improving energy efficiency.

-If you’re a contractor, click here to learn more about how Mosaic can help you grow your business – and build a better climate future – with access to simple, affordable financing for solar energy and energy efficient home improvements.
+Are you a contractor looking to grow your business – and build a better climate future – with access to simple, affordable financing for solar energy and energy efficient home improvements?